 Mindfulness is like a superpower that helps you stay grounded and in control, even when things get tough.

-Getting Along With Others: When you're present in a conversation, you're more likely to really listen and understand what the other person is saying.
+Getting Along With Others: When you're present in a conversation, you're more likely to listen and understand what the other person is saying.

 Paying attention to your breath: Just notice the feeling of the air going in and out of your body.